Overview of Discipline

 Psychology is a science that studies behavior from psychological, biological, and social perspectives.
 The major and elective requirements are designed to achieve a broad understanding of the contents, concepts, and research methods of contemporary psychology in the context of a quality Liberal Arts education.

 The mission of the undergraduate program of the Psychology Department is to provide a useful course of study in Psychology that will enable students to obtain employment or to pursue an advanced degree.
 This program will accomplish the following: educate students about diverse topics within Psychology, teach critical thinking and scientific reasoning skills, provide students with opportunities to perform research, and enable students to develop professional writing and other communication skills.

 Student Learning Objectives

-Upon completing requirements for a major in Psychology at UCCS, students will be able to:
+Upon completing requirements for a major in psychology at UCCS, students should be able to:

-- Display knowledge of several areas of specialization in Psychology (i.e., abnormal, biopsychology, cognitive, developmental, measurement, methodology, personality, and social).
+1) display knowledge of several areas of specialization in psychology (i.e., abnormal, biopsychology, cognitive, developmental, and social psychology).

 2) demonstrate skills in scientific reasoning, such as deductive reasoning and critical thinking.

 3) demonstrate skills in information gathering, such as the ability to locate empirical information from sources like the library or internet.